Why do you need an automatic water shut off valve?

 Water detectors are great for incidental accidentals like doggy bowl mishaps or Christmas tree overflows.

-But if there's a water supply line involved, your leak detector must also be an automatic water shut off valve.
+your leak detector must also be an automatic water shut off valve.

 Otherwise, wood floor water damage just goes from bad to worse, and quick, (sheetrock, insulation, subflooring, furnishings, heirlooms...)